We look forward to getting to know you and learning about

 Get the Yearbook.
 It provides member information and photos, meeting locations and times, program/workshop/events dates and topics, officers and committee chairs, annual show and sale guidelines, a list of the study groups, and advertisers.

 The OWG Library is available to borrow books, magazine and videos.
-It is open during the Friday meetings.
+It is open the Saturday following the Friday Guild meeting.
+See Calendar for time and the yearbook for location.

 Apply for a Grant.
 Grants are available to members for Community Outreach, Enrichment and Education.